+1. Go to Devices > Chrome > Apps & Extensions.

+FIGURE 21 Navigating to Apps & Extensions in the Google Admin Console

-- 1. Go to Devices > Chrome Devices > Apps & Extensions, and be sure you are in the Users and Browsers area. - 2.
-Search the Chrome Web Store for "Cloudpath Certificate Generator." - 3.
-Add the Cloudpath Certificate Generator. - 4.
-With the generator selected, set the following values:
+- 2. Be sure you are in the Users and Browsers area. - 3.
+Open the Chrome Web Store by using the yellow plus button (+) on the bottom right of the screen. - 4.
+Search the Chrome Web Store for "Cloudpath Certificate Generator."

+- 5. Add the Cloudpath Certificate Generator. - 6.
+With the generator selected, from the drop-down list to the right of the generator, select "Force Install." - 7.
+With the generator selected, set the following remaining values:

-FIGURE 10 Cloudpath Certificate Generator Settings
+FIGURE 22 Cloudpath Certificate Generator Settings

 - a.
-Enable "Allow access to keys."
+Enable "Allow enterprise challenge."

 - b.
-Enable "Allow enterprise challenge."
+In the "Policy for extensions" section, paste in the JSON information from the Chromebook Extension tab in the Cloudpath UI (refer to Step 4 in Figure 20 on page 30).

 - c.
-In the "Policy for extensions" section, paste in the JSON information from the Chromebook Extension tab in the Cloudpath UI (refer to Step 4 in Figure 9 on page 20).

-- d.
-Set the extensions Installation policy to "Force Install".

-- e.
 Save the changes.